dbarrie/watchdog_windbg_ext/README.md

 ## !watchdog.wdcurr
 If debug-break is enabled for a given category, and the user replies to the prompt with 'b' to break into the debugger, this command will display the details of the logged event.

+## !watchdog.wdbp
+Installs a breakpoint at `watchdog!WdLogLiveDumpBreakpoint` with a command to dump the log entry and continue execution.
+Unfortunately, this only works while the process is actively running (not while stepping over a call, for example), but it can still be incredibly useful for dumping out all the log messages that are encountered.